Astral-Cyrusa/TwilightImperium3-ShatteredAscension4.2-CompactRulebook/TwilightImperium3-ShatteredAscension4.2-CompactRulebook.md

 * The Special Objective Cards
 * The Victory Point track

-Inside this common play area, designate a space that will be used as the *Galactic Council*.
+Inside this common play area, designate a space that will be used as the *Twilight Council*.

 <a name="Setup_VictoryPointGoal">
 **3) Victory Point Goal**